RudolfVonKrugstein/jshaskell-blog/5_Breakout/Breakout.md

 The original main coroutine has been renamed to mainGameCoroutine.
 There is a new "main coroutine" mainStartScreenCoroutine which is used while in the start screen.
 The new mainCoroutine switches between these two coroutine when the player pressed space, or the game is over.

-Remember, the ... operator replaces the contents of an event with its second parameter (here the mainGameCoroutine) and switch receives events containing coroutines to which it switches.
+Remember, the <$ operator replaces the contents of an event with its second parameter (here the mainGameCoroutine) and switch receives events containing coroutines to which it switches.

-mainGameCoroutine has been extended by the blocks. ballBlocksCollisions, as we will see later, returns a tuple with the ballCollisions events due to the blocks and a list of BlockCollision events.
+mainGameCoroutine has been extended by the blocks. ballBlocksCollisions, as we will see later, returns a tuple with the ballCollisions events due to collisions with the blocks, and a list of BlockCollision events.
 This list has the same length as the list of blocks (in oldBlockStates).
-The n-th element of this list are the collisions of the n-th block.
+The n-th element of this list are the collisions with the n-th block.

-The block collisions are than passed to the blockState arrow while the ballCollisions are added to the collisions passed to ballState.
+The block collisions are than passed to the blockStates arrow while the ballCollisions are added to the collisions passed to ballState.

 I dislike the long names like "currBallState" here.
 I would have called it ballState, but there is already an arrow with the same name.
 I wonder if there is a less clumsy way of doing this ...